SYZ for index 1 Fano hypersurfaces in projective space: Construction of Lagrangian tori

 \begin{remark} The degree formula above should be known in the literature but we could not find a reference for it.
-A famous instance of the formula is the case of a general projection of cubic surface branching over a sextic curve.
-This is consistent with our formula. \end{remark} We will only note the following consequence of the previous degree formula. \begin{corollary} Let $X$ be a Fano variety of dimension $n$.
+A famous instance of the formula is the case of a general projection of cubic surface branching over a sextic curve. \end{remark} We will only note the following consequence of the previous degree formula. \begin{corollary} Let $X$ be a Fano variety of dimension $n$.
 Then $X$ admits a finite branched covering map whose branch locus $B$ is of degree divisible by $n+1$. \end{corollary}